 Larry Gellerstedt III

-In July 2017, Larry Gellerstedt was named Chairman of the Board and CEO of Cousins Properties.
+Larry Gellerstedt is a partner at Sweetwater Holdings.
+He is the past Chairman of the Board and CEO of Cousins Properties.
 From June 2009 to July 2017, Mr. Gellerstedt served as the Company’s President and CEO, and prior to this period, he held the position of President and COO.
 Mr. Gellerstedt joined Cousins in 2005 following the acquisition of his firm, The Gellerstedt Group.

 During his tenure at Cousins, Mr. Gellerstedt has steered the Company to focus on acquiring, developing and operating urban trophy office towers in high-growth Sunbelt markets while maintaining a conservative balance sheet.
 In 2016, he led the largest deal in Cousins history – the merger with Parkway Properties, Inc. and subsequent spin-off of the combined companies’ Houston-based assets into a separately traded REIT.
 From 2009 to 2016, Mr. Gellerstedt led Cousins from an equity market cap of $665 million to over $3.4 billion.